VidhuPrakash/VidhuPrakash/README.md

 Here's a little bit about me:

-- 🔭 I’m currently working on building advanced full-stack web apps with NextJS, Node.js, Express, MongoDB, PostgreSQL and GraphQL.
+- 🔭 I’m currently working on building advanced full-stack web apps with NextJS, Node.js, Express.js, Hono.js, MongoDB, Prisma, Drizzle, PostgreSQL, GraphQL.
 - 🌱 I’m constantly learning new technologies and improving my skills in programming languages such as Python, JavaScript, and C.
 - 👯 I’m looking to collaborate on interesting and challenging projects.
 - 💬 Ask me about anything related to web development, and I’ll try my best to help you out.